When it comes time for serious editing, the two most popular choices are the Grammarly or Prowritingaid desktop editor.

 Grammarly vs. Prowritingaid

-Whenever I write blog posts or articles, Grammarly’s one-click correction saves me a lot of time.
+Whenever I write blog posts or articles, Grammarly’s one-click correction feature saves me so much time.

 For a 1,000-word article, I can run through the suggested corrections in just a few minutes.